codesharedot/qtum-price-ruby/README.md

-# lendingblock price
+# ubiq price

-Gets the lendingblock price with Python (from JSON).
+Gets the ubiq price with Python (from JSON).

 https://pythonbasics.org